 In the event the County intends to make a unilateral change in a mandatory subject of bargaining as determined by the Employment Relations Board, the County agrees to notify the Federation and subsequently fulfill its obligation under PECBA prior to making said change.

 ARTICLE 32 - TERM OF THE AGREEMENT

-This Agreement shall be effective July 1, 2015, and shall remain in full force and effect through June 30, 2018.
+This Agreement shall be effective through June 30, 2026.

 ARTICLE 33 - WAGES